Finishing – Preparing 3D prints for touch readers

 Sanding and painting

 If an extremely smooth and professional finish is required for high use items, start by smoothing the whole model using a rasp and then sandpaper (beginning with rough, and getting successively finer).
-You could also use a filler and sandable spray paint such as Rust-oleum.
 When sanding is finished, improve the appearance by spray painting with any of the following products.
 Several layers may be needed:

 This technique can be very time-consuming and is only recommended for multi-use display items, such as in an art gallery.